Q&A

 I wanted to capture a sense of what it would have felt like to live through such a traumatic period.

-It’s fair to say that 1066 is the best-known date in English history.
-Most people know about the Battle of Hastings, have seen pictures of the Bayeux Tapestry, and are familiar with the scene depicting the arrow in the eye that’s traditionally thought to have killed King Harold.
+1066 is the best-known date in English history.
+Most people know about the Battle of Hastings and are familiar with images of the Bayeux Tapestry.

-However, while the story of events leading up to William’s victory at Hastings have been told many times in fiction, the story of the aftermath isn’t as well known, and yet arguably is the most fascinating part.
-The years following 1066 saw a long and bitter war for mastery of England, as the conquerors struggled to subdue a hostile country rife with rebellion and under threat of invasion from overseas.
+While the story of 1066 has been told many times in fiction, the story of the aftermath isn’t as well known, and yet arguably is the most fascinating part.
+The years following 1066 saw a long and bitter war for mastery of England, as the conquerors struggled to subdue a hostile country.

 For a more in-depth answer, take a look a this post from my blog.